astralfrontier-itch-io/witch/rules/rules.md

 subtitle: A game about teenage magic and growing up
 ---

-WITCH is a game about a close­-knit group of teenage characters with magical powers, called a coven, and the adventures they have.
+WITCH is a game about a close-knit group of teenage characters with magical powers, called a coven, and the adventures they have.
 We play to watch them stumble toward adulthood, and see the price of life's lessons.